A cultured seaside retreat right on the doorstep of the capital

 Kamakura is overflowing with temples and shrines.
 Hasedera , near the sea and close to the Great Buddha , is the oldest, with a beautiful garden.
 Don't miss the Zeniarai Benten Shrine where people wash their money and pray for more.

 Meigetsuin , Anyoin , and Ankokuronji are particularly famous for their flowers, while Tokeiji played a singular role in the history of women in Japan as one of only two temples where women could escape their husbands and get divorced.
 Hokokuji is famous for its bamboo, and a bowl of green tea in the bamboo forest is a meditative experience.

 Museum of Modern Art Kamakura and Hayama

-Split over two locations, this was the first Museum of Modern Art in Japan and still one of the best.
+Split over two locations, this was the first Museum of Modern Art in Japan and is still one of the best.
 The permanent collection and Kamakura exhibition building are close by Tsurugaoka Hachimangu Shrine while the Hayama exhibition space is a short bus ride to the south.
-With four or five exhibitions every year, it's always worth checking their website to see what's on.
+With four or five exhibitions every year, it's always worth checking its website to see what's on.

 Kamakura Festival and Tsurugaoka Hachimangu Reitaisai Festival

 Both festivals center around the Tsurugaoka Hachimangu shrine.
 The Kamakura Festival in April is a week-long mix of dancing and traditional performance.
 The Reitaisai in September is a celebration of the samurai art of horseback archery.
 The city gets very crowded during these times but should still be on your itinerary.

 Running parallel with the approach to Tsurugaoka Hachimangu , this pedestrian shopping district is packed with traditional restaurants, hip cafes, sweet shops, souvenir stores, and everything fashionable—from funky boutiques to high-end kimono dealers.